ipfs/kubo/docs/config.md

 #### `Gateway.PublicGateways: Paths`

-An array of paths that are exposed on the hostname.
+An array of paths that should be exposed on the hostname.

 Example:
 ```json